-The City continues to work to recruit new businesses to help maintain and improve the overall job opportunities in the City and replace some of the manufacturing loss experienced over the last few decades. iSpice Foods committed to the City of Cortland to move its operations into the former Voyant facility.
-It is anticipated to bring 350 jobs to the area over the next five years. iSpice is based in Quebec and operates facilities in Alabama, Mississippi and New Jersey.
+The City continues to recruit new businesses to help maintain and improve the overall job opportunities in the City and replace some of the manufacturing loss experienced over the last few decades. iSpice Foods moved its operations into the former Voyant facility hiring 75 personnel as they ramp up to their stated intention to bring 350 jobs to the area. iSpice is based in Quebec and to date operates facilities in Alabama, Mississippi and New Jersey.